-Cultivate Recommendation: Only specify a cultivation event if cultivation occurs in any month other than the month of sowing.
-Justification: OVERSEER assumes that when you sow a crop, cultivation occurs in the same month.
-Fertiliser Recommendation: Enter fertiliser and lime product description, application rate and method applied on a monthly basis. • Click on the symbol beside fertilise to create multiple fertiliser activities.
-Check the desired year(s), months required and add one or more applications as required.
+Only specify a cultivation event if cultivation occurs in any month other than the month of sowing.

+OVERSEER assumes that when you sow a crop, cultivation occurs in the same month.

+Fertiliser

+Recommendation: Enter fertiliser and lime product description, application rate and method applied on a monthly basis.

+• Click on the symbol beside fertilise to create multiple fertiliser activities.

 NOTE: Fertiliser applied to the pastoral block that is also applied to the fodder crop block before it is sown into the crop and after it is resown to pasture should also be entered here.

+Irrigate

+Recommendation: See section 4.11 and follow those instructions for irrigation entry for fodder crop and crop blocks.

+Cut/Graze

-Irrigate Recommendation: See section 4.11 and follow those instructions for irrigation entry for fodder crop and crop blocks.
-Cut/Graze Recommendation: Enter method of defoliation for each month it occurs.
-If method is cut and carry, destination of the crop must be specified and enter percentage of the crop eaten by each animal type. " Cut and carry crop can only be sent to one destination each month, if more than one destination choose the dominant destination. • If method is grazed in situ, source of farm stock should be selected and enter the percentage of the crop eaten by each animal type. " If restricted grazing occurs enter the hours/day the crop is grazed for.
-NOTE: Ensure fina al harvest is selected for the month of the last defoliation of the crop. or forage crops ha reporting year.
-If r is fed during the r block, an option to add additional defoliations at final harvest for fodder as been added.
-This option is only available in the final month of the no information is entered into the additional defoliation tab all the crop month/s entered in the reporting year.
-If there are additional defoliations onth of the reporting year enter the number of additional defoliations.
+Recommendation: Enter method of defoliation for each month it occurs.

+- If method is cut and carry, destination of the crop must be specified and enter percentage of the crop eaten by each animal type. - " Cut and carry crop can only be sent to one destination each month, if more than one destination choose the dominant destination. - If method is grazed in situ, source of farm stock should be selected and enter the percentage of the crop eaten by each animal type. - " If restricted grazing occurs enter the hours/day the crop is grazed for.

+NOTE: Ensure final harvest is selected for the month of the last defoliation of the crop.

+NOTE: In the crop block, an option to add additional defoliations at final harvest for fodder or forage crops has been added.
+This option is only available in the final month of the reporting year.
+If no information is entered into the additional defoliation tab all the crop is fed during the month/s entered in the reporting year.
+If there are additional defoliations after the final month of the reporting year enter the number of additional defoliations.